Personalized search: Sites that use it

 E. Pariser, author of The Filter Bubble, explains how there are differences that search personalization has on both Facebook and Google.
 Facebook implements personalization when it comes to the amount of things people share and what pages they "like".
 An individual's social interactions, whose profile they visit the most, who they message or chat with are all indicators that are used when Facebook uses personalization.
 Rather than what people share being an indicator of what is filtered out, Google takes into consideration what we "click" to filter out what comes up in our searches.
 In addition, Facebook searches are not necessarily as private as the Google ones.
 Facebook draws on the more public self and users share what other people want to see.
 Even while tagging photographs, Facebook uses personalization and face recognition that will automatically assign a name to face.
 Facebook's like button utilizes its users to do their own personalization for the website.
 What posts the user comments on or likes tells Facebook what type of posts they will be interested in for the future.
 In addition to this, it helps them predict what type of posts they will “comment on, share, or spam in the future.”
 The predictions are combined to produce one relevancy score which helps Facebook decide what to show you and what to filter out.
-In 2016, Facebook introduced reactions (Love, Thankful, Haha, Wow, Sad, and Angry) in addition to liking a post.
-“Facebook has learned that any Reaction left on a post is a strong indicator that the user was more interested in that post than any other ‘liked’ posts.”
-Facebook is starting to weigh reactions the same way as likes.
-So even if you leave the “angry” reaction on a post, Facebook will show posts on the user's feed because the user showed an interest in it.